Bearkat Marching Band

 The Bearkat Marching Band, also known as The Famous Bearkat Band or the BMB, is the marching band at Sam Houston State University.
 The band was founded in 1910 under the direction of C.W.
-Feuge, and is currently directed by Brian Gibbs.
+Feuge, and is currently directed by Darla McBryde.
 The band appears at Sam Houston football and basketball home games, as well as at pep rallies, the annual Battle of the Piney Woods in Houston, and occasionally at in-state away games.

 History

 Early history (1910–19)

 The Sam Houston State Bearkat Marching Band has a record dating back to 1910.
 This unofficial university band consisted of just seven members, who were all males from multiple backgrounds, which included students, faculty, and Huntsville residents.
 Band director C. W. Feuge, a German instructor at the university, was approached by Henry C. Pritchett, president of the university, to start a brass band.

 After 7 years, the Sam Houston Band was officially organized in 1917.
 Before being made official, the band was open to anyone who had an instrument and was willing to participate, and more importantly, they were ineligible for any state funds.
 The new university president, Harry Estill, and Earl Huffor, the new band director and faculty manager, proved to the state legislature that states funds were needed to support the program.
 As a result, the marching band received six hundred dollars, which they used to purchase instruments and other supplies for the band.
 The first concert was performed in November 1917, and was considered successful enough to establish Huffor as the permanent band director until 1919.
 Following the spring semester of 1919 a new band director, W.R.
 Faifer, was appointed.
 Faifer had previously conducted a fifty-piece orchestra in Nacogdoches, Texas.
 Early meetings of the band were focused on music instruction until Faifer felt they were ready for public performance.